Qualification Exam Frequently Asked Questions (FAQs)

 Under FINRA rules, job functions determine the registration requirement.
 Therefore, you must be registered if you solicit customer accounts for a firm regardless of the terms of your contract with this firm.

-13. Can a firm hire unregistered individuals whose sole function will be to cold call potential customers?
+13. Is a firm permitted to hire unregistered individuals whose sole function will be to cold call potential customers?

 FINRA-registered firms are permitted to employ unregistered individuals for the purposes of: